expipiplus1/vulkan/examples/readme.md

 single file `triangle` like `sdl-triangle`, but rather builds a couple of nice abstractions to make the code a little nicer.

+It renders a Julia set according the mouse position in the window.

 The [`resourcet` package](https://hackage.haskell.org/package/resourcet) is used to ensure resources are deallocated.